rewls/linux-device-drivers/01-an-introduction-to-device-drivers.md

 - Additionally, any software product derived from a product covered by the GPL must, if it is redistributed at all, be released under the GPL.

 - As far as this book is concerned, most of the code is freely redistributable, either in source or binary form, and neither we nor O’Reilly retain any right on any derived works.

+- Distribution of binary modules—as long as they adhere to the published kernel interface—has been tolerated so far.

+- But the copyrights on the kernel are held by many developers, and not all of them agree that kernel modules are not derived products.

+- If you or your employer wish to distribute kernel modules under a nonfree license, you really need to discuss the situation with your legal counsel.

 ## Joining the Kernel Development Community